Flipper-TR® – Revolutionary fluo probes to measure membrane tension in cells & tissues

 Flipper-TR® works also on a wide range of organisms including mammalians, bacteria and also yeast(4) cells as shown figure 3.
 Under Hypo-Osmotic conditions (increase in membrane tension) the fluorescence lifetime shifts to high values, in contrary to hyper-osmotic condition where the lifetime shift to low value (blue) as seen previously on figure 2.

-More than providing solutions to the limitations of current method, with the Flipper-TR® probe, Spirochrome have opened up a whole new field by giving access to real time membrane tension measurements in live cells.
+Further than providing solutions to the limitations of current methods, with the Flipper-TR® probe, Spirochrome have opened up a whole new field by giving access to real time membrane tension measurements in live cells.

 Contact your tebu-bio local office to get more insight on this innovative probe, and don’t hesitate to take a look at our other Spirochrome probes, or all our Live Cell Imaging solutions including fluorescence microscopy on this interactive web page.